JEThornley/COMM420/content/session10/readingstheory.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 41  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

-title = "Course Content"
+title = "Theory and Empirics"
-subtitle = ""
+subtitle = "These readings are optional and will not be tested, but they provide excellent background for the topics discussed this week."

 [content]
   # Page type to display.
 E.g. project.